michellejm/ConflictUrbanism_LanguageJustice/Tutorials/Tutorial_4_QGIS_Part2.md

 Now we will add the table containing population by state which we will join to the state polygons. *QGIS can read several types of tabular data formats, including .csv and .xls files.
 Our total population file is saved an .csv file (note QGIS cannot read .xlsx files).*

 1. Upload Tabular Data

 	1. Click on the Add Vector Layer button

 	2. Add the state_pop.csv file.
-(Note: we realize it is a little bit confusing that we use the `Add vector layer` button in order to add tabular data to our map project however this is somewhat a product of the fact that QGIS is open source -- later we will go over how to .csv files which will, more intuitively, be added using the `Add delimited data` button).
+(Note: we realize it is a little bit confusing that we use the `Add vector layer` button in order to add tabular data to our map project however this is somewhat a product of the fact that QGIS is open source later we will go over how to .csv files which will, more intuitively, be added using the `Add delimited data` button).
 ![CSV](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/blob/master/Tutorials/Images/MappingData01/02_Adding_Layers_Vector.png)

-	3. state_pop should appear in the Layers menu. *Because it is just a table and does not have any geometry, it will not show up in the map view.*
+	3. State_pop should appear in the Layers menu. *Because it is just a table and does not have any geometry, it will not show up in the map view.*
 	4. Open its attribute table to see the fields that it contains before we join it to our state polygons.
 	5. Make a note of the columns (or fields) it contains
 	6. This dataset has been pre-cleaned, and the column names have been reformatted.
 See the tutorial on DATACLEANING for more details.